Sortino Ratio Calculator

 The mathematical expression is:

-where R_p is the average portfolio return, R_f is the risk-free rate, and the denominator is the square root of the average squared shortfall when returns dip below R_f.
+where R_p is the average portfolio return, R_f is the risk‑free (or minimum acceptable) return, and the denominator is the square root of the average squared shortfall when returns dip below that hurdle.
 By ignoring upside deviation, the ratio shows how effectively a strategy delivers excess returns relative to harmful volatility.

 Interpreting Results

-Higher Sortino values indicate better risk-adjusted performance.
-A ratio above 2 is considered excellent in many contexts, while a negative ratio signals that the portfolio fails to beat the risk-free rate on average.
-The metric is especially helpful for strategies with asymmetric returns, such as options or hedge funds, where traditional volatility measures can be misleading.
+Higher Sortino values indicate better risk‑adjusted performance.
+A ratio above 2 is considered excellent in many contexts, while a negative ratio signals that the portfolio fails to beat the risk‑free rate on average.
+Because the metric isolates downside risk, it’s especially helpful for asymmetric strategies such as options selling or absolute‑return funds where traditional volatility measures can be misleading.
+The calculator displays both the per‑period Sortino ratio and an annualized version that extrapolates your data to a yearly horizon for easier comparisons.

 Using This Calculator

-Enter a comma-separated list of percentage returns.
-These could represent daily, weekly, or monthly performance.
-Provide the risk-free rate in the same interval, such as monthly T-bill yield if you’re analyzing monthly returns.
-The script converts percentages to decimals, computes the arithmetic mean, and isolates downside deviations.
-The final output shows the Sortino ratio rounded to two decimals.
+Enter a comma‑separated list of percentage returns.
+These could represent daily, weekly, or monthly performance depending on the frequency you select.
+The script converts percentages to decimals, computes the arithmetic mean, and isolates any returns that fall below the risk‑free hurdle for downside deviation.
+The final output includes the Sortino ratio, annualized Sortino ratio, and the downside deviation in percentage terms so you can see how bumpy the underperformance actually was.

 Practical Example